-Here are short bios (written by Linda Deutsch and Bob Tarlau) of our super panel for the Sat Aug 3 News Geezers lunch... (in alphabetical order, by first name).
-As Linda says: “Our panel will include journalism stalwarts who covered the Tate-LaBianca killings and the Manson trials and have lived long enough and are willing to come back and tell the story.”
+Here are short bios (written by Linda Deutsch and Bob Tarlau) of the super panel at our Sat Aug 3 News Geezers lunch... (in alphabetical order, by first name).

 Al worked at both KCBS Channel 2 and KABC-TV Channel 7 Eyewitness News here in Los Angeles.
 He was a renowned investigative reporter.
 While at 7, he--along with his photographer and sound operator--used clever thinking and remarkable deduction to find the discarded, bloodied clothes worn by members of the Manson Family during the horrific murders at Roman Polanski’s home in Beverly Hills.
 We will show a David Ono-clip with Al at the key locations... both then and now.
 His finding is documented in Vincent Bugliosi’s book “Helter Skelter”.